ISD10: Critical South Asian Feminists

 Collaborative Goals

-The goal of this group is to combine resources and expertise of the members, as well as their interdisciplinary scholarship across many regions and communities in South Asia to rethink the intersections between state power and social inequalities in South Asian Studies.
-While the scholarship on South Asia has made considerable strides in challenging Western imperial frameworks that silence people’s perspectives from the Global South, not enough attention has centered on the erasures of caste, military occupation and Islamophobia within this scholarship.
-The scholarship on South Asia continues to be India-centric and privileges histories and political frameworks that tend to consolidate India’s political stronghold over the sub-continent.
-The Hindu Right and its authoritarian control is peaking in India, and the rightwing Hindu government is invested in reinterpreting the subcontinent’s history by harkening back to a golden age of Hinduism.
-In such exclusive visions of India, Muslims, Dalits, and other marginalized communities can only exist as second-class citizens with attenuated rights and privileges.
+The goal of this interdisciplinary group is to combine the resources and expertise of its members to rethink the intersections between state power and social inequalities in South Asian Studies.
+In the 2022-2023 academic year, this working group dove deep into the history and context of how Kashmir is studied in South Asian and diaspora academia.
+This iteration of our working group will undertake a collaboration between our members and Syracuse’s S.I.
+Newhouse School of Public Communications to study journalism and media criticism in and about South Asia’s marginalized communities, particularly those caught in various states’ security apparatus during the ‘War on Terror.’
+While the scholarship on South Asia has made considerable strides in challenging Western imperial frameworks, not enough attention has centered on its erasures of caste, military occupation and Islamophobia.
+The scholarship, both academic and journalistic, on South Asia continues to be India-centric and privileges histories and political frameworks that tend to consolidate India’s political stronghold over the sub-continent.
+The Hindu Right and its authoritarian control is peaking in India -- often using American War on Terror tactics to grow its own security apparatus -- and the rightwing Hindu government is invested in reinterpreting the subcontinent’s history by hearkening back to a golden age of Hinduism.
+In such exclusive visions of India, marginalized communities can exist only as second-class citizens with attenuated rights and privileges.

 Group Organizers